Chart Color Schemes

 Lithgow has shown very soft population growth performance across periods assessed by AreaSearch

-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as base year are used.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, Lithgow's population is projected to decline by 102 persons according to this methodology.
-However, specific age cohorts like the 75 to 84 age group are expected to grow, with a projected increase of 62 people in this cohort over this period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Over this period, projections indicate a decline in overall population, with the Lithgow (SA2) population expected to shrink by 106 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to grow by 63 people.

 Frequently Asked Questions - Population